← Back to Journal

 On an active tour, scenario-based care follows the logic not of cosmetics but of gear — like a helmet on a cycling tour or a Gore-Tex jacket on a trek.
 If something prevents a predictable problem on the route, by the logic of the tour it is already equipment.
 It makes sense not to leave responsibility for such an important component of the tour to the guest.

-When and how the set reaches the guest
+How and when the set reaches the guest

 The most straightforward and versatile approach: the guest receives a pre-assembled scenario-based care set — at welcome, during the briefing, or before the active segment.
 Often, the fact of receiving the set is enough — a specialised set is interesting on its own, and guests engage with it enthusiastically.
 This makes the delivery independent of whether the guide is nearby at any given point on the route.
 Reminders about when and what to apply can come at the right moment through different channels: